-All school employees and volunteers have a duty to demonstrate the principles and values of this protocol in their interactions and relationships with colleagues, with our children, parents/carers, and others who visit or come into contact with our schools.
+All school/academy employees and volunteers have a duty to demonstrate the principles and values of this protocol in their interactions and relationships with colleagues and customers.
 This includes, but is not limited to:

-- acting in ways that are in accordance with equality legislation, policies, protocols and good practices - treating everyone with whom they come into contact with dignity and respect - ensuring that they do not discriminate or induce others to practice discrimination, harassment or victimisation: - recognising and reporting behaviour that undermines equality and diversity.
+- acting in ways that are in accordance with equality legislation, policies, protocols and good practices - treating everyone they come into contact with, with dignity and respect - ensuring that they do not discriminate or induce others to practice discrimination, harassment or victimisation; - recognising and reporting behaviour that undermines equality and diversity.